Bhavyasree-Gorthi/Newsflow-app/README.md

 - A README.md file with instructions on how to run the app
 - A LICENSE file with the MIT License
-- A .gitignore file to ignore unnecessary files
+- A .gitignore file to ignore unnecessary files(.gitignore)
 - Commit messages that follow the GitHub guidelines